-- Financial Aid Advance: A "bridge loan" to fill the gap between the awarding of current quarter/semester's financial aid and the actual receipt of funds.
-This particular type of loan or 'advance' is generally made against Federal Direct, Direct Grad PLUS, Perkins Loans; University/Regents Loans and electronically disbursed Federal Parent PLUS Loans.
+- Financial Aid Advance: A loan to help when there is a delay in current quarter/semester financial aid disbursement.
+This particular type of loan or 'advance' is generally made against yet-to-be disbursed current quarter/semester Federal Direct, Direct Grad PLUS, Perkins Loans; University/Regents Loans and Dream Loans as well as electronically-disbursed Federal Parent PLUS Loans.

 Before obtaining a short-term loan, you must fill out a promissory note agreeing to the following:

 You promise to pay to the Regents of the University of California for the value received from the short-term loan funds by the due date.